gogins/python-abx/README.md

    probability of a false positive, then you should probably conclude that you just can't hear aby difference between the files.

 The user may set a segment of the soundfiles for comparison.
-While playing, click the Start button at the desired position to set the start of the segment, then click the End button at the desired position to set the end of the segment.
+Click the Start button to set the beginning of the segment, and click the End button to set the end of the segment.
 Click on the "Loop" button to enable or disable playing the segment in a repeating loop.

-To reset the start or end point of the segment, click again on the Start or End button
+Clicking again on the Start or End button resets its position.